1994 Mull of Kintyre Chinook crash: Other factors

-The onboard Tactical Air Navigation System, which only retained the last measured altitude, gave an altitude reading of 468 ft.
+The onboard SuperTANS navigation computer, which retained only the last measured altitude, gave an altitude reading of 468 ft.
 The investigation observed that it was possible for some of the avionics systems to interfere with the Chinook's VHF radio, potentially disrupting communications.

 Flight data recorders and cockpit voice recorders were not fitted to all RAF Chinooks at the time of the accident.
-The absence of this data greatly reduced the amount and quality of data available to subsequent investigations.
-Information on speed and height were derived from the position of cockpit dials in the wreckage and the wreckage's condition.
-During 1994, the RAF had begun to fit these recording devices across the Chinook HC.2 fleet prior to the accident; this process was completed in 2002.
+The absence of these data greatly reduced the amount and quality of data available to subsequent investigations.
+Information on speed and height were derived from the position of cockpit dials in the wreckage and the condition of the wreckage.
+During 1994, the RAF had begun to fit these recording devices across the Chinook HC.2 fleet before the accident; this process was completed in 2002.

-The aircraft had not been classified as being airworthy.
+The aircraft had not been classified as airworthy.
 It was mandated upon the RAF that it was "not to be relied upon in any way".